Official website ↗Pop. 176,654

 Apr 27, 2016

-The Eugene City Council held a work session on April 27, 2016, at Harris Hall presided over by Mayor Kitty Piercy and attended by eight councilors.
-The sole agenda item was a City Hall Update discussion, followed by adjournment.
-The document includes accessibility information noting that the meeting location is wheelchair-accessible and interpretation services in Spanish and for hearing-impaired attendees are available with 48 hours' notice.
+The Eugene City Council held a work session on April 27, 2016, at Harris Hall with Mayor Kitty Piercy presiding and eight councilors present.
+The agenda consisted of a single work session item covering a City Hall Update, followed by adjournment.
+The document includes accessibility information noting that the meeting location is wheelchair-accessible and interpretation services in Spanish and for the hearing impaired are available with 48 hours' notice.

 AI summary